 - Widening of the part (more common in women)

 Although you can manage some hair loss with over-the-counter treatments and lifestyle changes, it is worth seeking medical help early.
-This is especially the case if the hair loss is sudden, severe, associated with scalp irritation/pain or occur at a young age as the cause may be something else.
-You can start by seeing your family doctor (general practitioner) who in turn may then refer you to a dermatologist if they feel specialist in put is needed.
+This is especially the case if the hair loss is sudden, severe, painful, or occurs at a young age.
+In these cases, the cause may be something else.
+You can start by seeing your GP, who may refer you to a dermatologist if specialist input is needed.

-The mainstay of diagnosis is a detailed medical history followed by examination of the hair and scalp.
-Your doctor may order blood tests if they suspect their is an underlying cause of your hair loss.
-These blood tests may assess hormone levels (e.g. testosterone, DHT), thyroid function or nutritional deficiencies (e.g. iron) which can all cause androgenetic hair loss.
-They may occasionally use a dermoscope or perform a scalp biopsy especially if they suspect an infective, inflammatory or autoimmune cause.
+The mainstay of diagnosis is a detailed medical history, followed by examination of the hair and scalp to assess the cause and severity.
+Your doctor may order blood tests if they suspect there is an underlying cause of your hair loss.
+These blood tests may also assess hormone levels (e.g. testosterone, DHT), thyroid function or nutritional deficiencies (e.g. iron), which can all cause androgenetic hair loss.
+They may occasionally use a dermoscope or perform a scalp biopsy, especially if they suspect an infective, inflammatory or autoimmune cause.

 Androgenetic Hair Loss Treatment Options

-- Minoxidil: This is a topical treatment that promotes hair growth by boosting blood flow to hair follicles.
-It is available over-the-counter at 5% or less.
-In prescription treatments, Minoxidil can be combined with other hair growth stimulants including androgen blockers.
+- Minoxidil: this is a topical treatment that promotes hair growth by boosting blood flow to hair follicles.
+It is also available over-the-counter at 5% or less.
+In prescription treatments, minoxidil can be combined with other hair growth stimulants including androgen blockers.

-- Finasteride & Dutasteride: These are oral or topical prescription medications.
-They reduce DHT levels which slows hair loss and promotes regrowth.
-Both can cause foetal abnormalities and serious side effects.
-As such Finasteride and Dutasteride are normally only used in men and post menopausal women.
+- Finasteride and dutasteride: these are oral or topical prescription medications.
+They reduce DHT levels, which slows hair loss and promotes regrowth.
+However, both can cause foetal abnormalities and serious side effects.
+As such, finasteride and dutasteride are normally only used in men and postmenopausal women.

-- Ketoconazole: This is available in anti-dandruff shampoos and may have DHT blocking effects.
+- Ketoconazole: ketoconazole is available in anti-dandruff shampoos and may have DHT blocking effects.

-- Low-Level Laser Therapy: There is good scientific evidence that these devices can stimulate hair growth.
-They are approved by the FDA as a treatment for androgenetic hair loss in men and women.
+- Low-level laser therapy: there is good scientific evidence that these devices can stimulate hair growth.
+They are also approved by the FDA as a treatment for androgenetic hair loss in men and women.

-- Platelet-Rich Plasma Therapy: Involves injecting platelet-rich plasma from a patient’s own blood into the scalp to stimulate hair growth.
-It can also be effective in helping regrow hair after hair transplant.
+- Platelet-rich plasma therapy: this involves injecting platelet-rich plasma from a patient’s own blood into the scalp to stimulate hair growth.
+It can also be effective in helping regrow hair after a hair transplant.

-- Hair Transplant Surgery: This is associated with costs, down time, variable success rate and risks but can provide a permanent treatment when it works.
-It involves harvesting a strip of hair from the back of the scalp then transplanting the follicles.
+- Hair transplant surgery: this is associated with costs, down time, a variable success rate and risks, but can provide a permanent treatment when it works.
+It involves harvesting a strip of hair from the back of the scalp, then transplanting the follicles.

 Health & Lifestyle